Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 ### Investigation and Alerting of OAuth apps with MCAS
 Microsoft Cloud App Security (MCAS) is detecting risky OAuth Apps and allows to get insights of app permissions in the portal.

-The following information should support your investigation:
+The following information should support your investigation and decision if a consent to a risky app was granted:
 * “Community use” rating to understand how common is the use of this app in other organization (such as default Office 365 apps)
 * Authorized by single/multiple users or admin consented
 * Permission level from Low (Sign-in and read user profile) to High (Access your data anytime)